charliepark/tumblelog_v0/posts/2020-11-21_prop_drilling_regex.md

 \}   → "… with a closing bracket following it."
 ```

+Obviously, _some_ of the instances that match that pattern will be legit.
+But if you're seeing a lot of the same ones over and over, they might be good candidates for moving either into a ContextProvider or closer to wherever you're using them.

 So.
 Go refactor.
 Have fun.

 (Side note: 485 results in 58 files.
 Merp.
 Good news, though: it's getting better.)